The iQOO Neo 8 Offers Flagship Features At Astonishing Prices

 A quick look at the colour variants

-iQOO Neo 7 5G: Everything To Know About The Latest Smartphone Release
+Vivo iQOO Neo 7 5G: Everything To Know About The New Smartphone Designed For Gamers

-iQOO 11 Twitter Reviews: The New 5G Smartphone That Has The Internet Buzzing
+Vivo X90 And X90 Pro Launched: How Twitter Is Reacting To The New Smartphones

 The iQOO Neo 8 builds upon the previous generation’s iQOO Neo 7, bringing key upgrades to areas that matter to gamers.
 The Neo 8 uses the Qualcomm Snapdragon 8+ Gen 1 chipset from last year.
 This is a highly potent chipset which is capable of delivering reliable performance and great power efficiency.
 This is paired with up to 16GB LPDDR5 RAM and 512GB UFS 3.1 storage.
 The phone boots OriginOS 3 based on Android 13.